 Nevada students enrolling in Liberty’s BS: Aviation degree should be aware of the following:

-- NRS 394.441 stipulates that each student enrolling in the BS: Aviation program receive a current and complete copy of the enrollment agreement, and that the student or the student’s guardian are afforded an opportunity to review each section of the agreement and be given an opportunity to ask question.
+- NRS 394.441 stipulates that each student enrolling in the BS: Aviation program receive a current and complete copy of the enrollment agreement and that the student or the student’s guardian are afforded an opportunity to review each section of the agreement and be given an opportunity to ask questions.